Introduction | Contacts | Purpose | Site Description | Measurements | DEM | Pictures

 Site Description

-The Gatum Pasture pasture flux station is located on private farmland in south western Victoria, approximately 260km west of Melbourne and 15km north west of the nearest settlement, Cavendish (coordinates: -37.3903, 141.9716).
+The Gatum Pasture pasture flux station was located on private farmland in south western Victoria, approximately 260km west of Melbourne and 15km north west of the nearest settlement, Cavendish (coordinates: -37.3903, 141.9716).
 Elevation of the site is 250m asl, and the local terrain has a very slight (<1°) south easterly aspect.